SharePoint/sp-dev-docs/docs/solution-guidance/multigeo-discovery.md

 description:
 ms.date: 4/27/2018
 ---

 # Discover a Multi-Geo configuration for a SharePoint tenant

 > [!IMPORTANT]
-> OneDrive and SharePoint Online Multi-Geo is currently in preview and subject to change.
+> OneDrive and SharePoint Online Multi-Geo is currently in preview and is subject to change.

 When you're working with a SharePoint tenant, you'll need to be able to detect whether it's a Multi-Geo tenant, and identify the default and satellite geo locations.